Project type: Field school & archaeological excavation

 Guided tours covered by the admission fee:

-A pick-up can be arranged from Podgorica airport, train station and bus terminal upon request
+Transfers from Podgorica airport, train station and bus terminal can be arranged for an additional fee upon request

 Evening: Sightseeing of Podgorica